Rootly-AI-Labs/On-Call-Health/README.md

 # On-call Burnout Detector

-Detects potential signs of overwork in incident responders which could lead to burnout.
+Detects potential signs of overwork in incident responders, which could lead to burnout.
 To compute a per-responder risk score, it integrates with Rootly, PagerDuty, GitHub, and Slack.

 ![Rootly AI Labs On-call Burnout Detector screenshot](assets/rootly-burnout-detector.png)

 Two ways to get started:
-* Use our hosted version [www.oncallburnout.com](https://www.oncallburnout.com/) (contains mock data if you just want to test it out)
+* Use our hosted version [www.oncallburnout.com](https://www.oncallburnout.com/) (contains mock data to easily test it out)
 * Host it [locally](#Installation)

 ## Installation